Note: This file is about 140K in size so may take a few seconds to load,

 the Jews dominated much of the economic life of the Hijaz,

-and, like much of the best arable land in various oases,
+and, like much of the best arable land in various oases, the

 market at Medina was under the control of a Jewish tribe.

-Alfred Guillaume says that they must have made up at
+Alfred Guillaume says that they must have made up at least

-half the population of Yatrib/Medina, and they no doubt
+half the population of Yatrib/Medina, and they no doubt had

 proselytes and kinsfolk among the Arab tribesmen.
 Consequently

-we can say that Muhammad could not have avoided contact
+we can say that Muhammad could not have avoided contact with

 Judaism, even if he had wanted to.